 |User access||Event_type =“login"|

 If a rule displays alerts for behavior you consider “baseline” or “normal”, you can create a suppression filter to have it no longer report that behavior.
 The content should match the aggregation fields selected for the alert.
 The aggregation fields define the uniqueness of the alerts.
 See the How do I suppress Alerts? article.

 Distributed Cloud AIP includes three levels of elevation of behaviors to indicate the severity of the alert:

 - Use for behaviors and scenarios that should wake you up in the middle of the night.
 Only use for behavior anomalies where an action and remediation runbook exists.

-Behaviors that you want to monitor & review with stakeholders to improve over time.
+- Behaviors that you want to monitor and review with stakeholders to improve over time.

 - Behaviors that companies log for compliance or forensics purposes.